Lawyers say leaks prosecution violates freedom of the press

 Daniel Hale of Nashville, Tennessee, is charged in federal court in Alexandria under the World War I-era Espionage Act.
 That law makes it a crime to disclose national defense information to those not entitled to receive it.

 Prosecutors say Hale provided a reporter with 11 top-secret or secret documents about the government’s use of drones against al-Qaeda and other targets.
+They include a secret memo outlining a military campaign against al-Qaeda overseas, a top-secret intelligence report on an al-Qaeda operative and a secret PowerPoint slide “outlining the effects of the military campaign targeting Al-Qaeda overseas,” according to the indictment against Hale.

 In court papers filed Monday, Hale’s lawyers say the Espionage Act was intended to target spying.
-In recent years, though, they say the law is wrongly being used against whistleblowers exposing government wrongdoing.
+Now though, the Espionage Act is “used regularly against those who leak for no purpose other than informing their fellow citizens about their own government,” wrote defense lawyers Todd Richman, Cadence Mertz and Tor Ekeland.
+Richman and Mertz are federal public defenders.

+The Espionage Act was enacted in 1917.
+In their motion, defense lawyers say the legislative history of the act makes it clear that the law was never intended to prosecute journalists or whistleblowers, though it was used against Daniel Ellsberg in the Pentagon Papers case.

+But the law’s wording has long concerned free-press advocates because of the potential that it could be used not just against whistleblowers who leak information but also against journalists who publish it.

 Sign up for Daily Newsletters